Motivated users are entirely capable of contributing models, provided

 brackett_1977 <- add_set(brackett_1977, brackett_1977_model_set)

-This summary shows the publication name, followed by a list of all
+brackett_1977This summary shows the publication name, followed by a list of all

 model sets defined for the publication.
 We can see that there is 1 model

-(volume of the stem including top and stump)
+set for vsa (volume of the stem including top and stump)

 that contains 24 models.

-Once a publication is added to the models
+Once a publication is added to the models to the

-directory the models contained within can now
+publications directory the models contained within can now

-be installed by the user using install_models()
+be installed by the user using install_models().
+In fact,

 this is exactly how the user initially gains access to the

-table.
+allometric_models table.
 If you are ever interested in

 viewing the source code for a model, just find the matching

-, which can be viewed
+.R file in publications, which can be viewed

 locally or on GitHub.
 The files used for this example are located at publications/temesgen_2008.R

-and publications/brackett_1977.R
+and publications/brackett_1977.R,

 respectively.